Pope Francis gives Trump something to remember, and a little homework

 Finally, Francis gave Trump a copy of "Amoris Laetitia," his book about the challenges facing modern families, and how the church should minister to them.

 Much of "Amoris" will probably be too inside-Catholic-baseball for Trump, a self-professed Presbyterian.
-But there are some lovely passages on family life that read almost like a novel. ("Let us cross the threshold of this tranquil home, with its family sitting around the festive table ...")
+But there are some lyrical passages on family life that read almost like a novel. ("Let us cross the threshold of this tranquil home, with its family sitting around the festive table ...")

 For what it's worth, Trump seemed appreciative of the Pope's literary gifts on Wednesday.